constellationcolon/essayer/_zettel/202102060323-mediated-reality.md

 >
 > {% cite breakdown-of-nations -L page -l 122 %}

+> Philosophers in small states—ancient Greeks, ancient Chinese—had so much
+> wisdom to dispense because they interacted directly and regularly with all
+> aspects of lived reality in their societies.
+> {:.tldr}
+>
 > A small state has the same governmental problems as the most monumental
 > power on earth, ever, as a small circle has the same number of degrees as a
 > large one.
 But what in the latter cannot be discerned by an army of